cedar-policy/rfcs/text/0000-generalized-templates.md

 Suppose there are certain professors with dual appointments under two different departments.
 You want to give students of their group access to both the resources in the first department and the resources in their second department.

 Note: Although we can create two seperate templates and instantiate them individually, by using generalized templates we are able to make sure that these two templates stay in sync.
 Error states where only one part of the template is applied but not the other would not occur.
-Generalized templates subsumes the functionality described in [#7](https://github.com/cedar-policy/rfcs/pull/7).
+Generalized templates allows us to subsume the functionality described in [#7](https://github.com/cedar-policy/rfcs/pull/7) and with typed slots we can for the most part express the motivating example for template-groups.

 #### Schema
 ```